Developer Transition Kit: Controversy

 The terms of the Universal App Quick Start Program indicated that the program would run for the duration of one year counted from the moment the developer signed up for it, with an option to terminate it early without reason.
 Additionally, it had a specific provision regarding one of the benefits associated with the program, namely the DTK.
 The DTK was to be returned within 30 days after the end of the program itself or "as otherwise earlier requested by Apple".
 Apple had earlier communicated that the DTK was meant to prepare for the launch of Macs based on Apple silicon, thereby suggesting that the Program would be available until the new Apple silicon Macs would be available.

 In February 2021 Apple emailed the developers regarding the early return of the DTK while keeping the rest of the program and its benefits active until the original expiration of one year.
 Additionally, Apple indicated in their email that they would provide a discount code for a US$200 discount towards the purchase of a Mac with M1 after the DTK was returned.
 This discount code wasn't promised beforehand or part of the original agreement but was considered as a compensation in exchange of an early return.

 Some developers reacted with criticism to the email.
 Among them were developers that voiced their unhappiness about their experience with the DTK.
 Apple wrote in the description of the Program that the "Developer Transition Kit [was] not fully tested and [was] to be used only for limited testing and development purposes" and that the DTK "may contain errors that could cause failures or loss of data".
-However developers complained that the DTK was showing much more issues than a normal user would expected, making it "unusable" in development.
+However developers complained that the DTK was showing much more issues than a normal user would've expected, making it "unusable" in development.
 Others were under the impression that they could use the DTK for a full year, being caught in surprise by Apple's email indicating that they soon had to return the DTK.
 Many were also indicating that they were unhappy about the US$200 discount code offered by Apple, comparing it to when Apple unexpectedly offered developers the option to return their Intel DTK earlier than the originally planned date for an iMac during the transition from PowerPC to Intel processors.
 During the last transition, a developer could also choose to keep the DTK for the whole length of the program except that they would not get the iMac.

 On February 5, 2021, following developer backlash, Apple sent out another email that increased the discount code to US$500 and expanded the discount to be used on any other Apple devices.
 In addition, the code expired at the end of 2021, instead of May.